The Homer Calendar

 Serious Jews began right away dissecting the meaning of the episode, mostly deciding it was Bad.
 For.
 The.
 Jews.
 Like the culture critics at Tablet/Nextbook, the popular webzine Jewcy ("Why the Golem Episode of the Simpsons Was So God-Awful: A Close Reading"), and the Jewish Outreach Institute who worried it would harm, well, outreach ("to unaffiliated Jews the jokes may seem foreign or even offensive.
 For those of other religions who are married to or involved in relationships with Jewish partners such representations may be confusing and the fact that they do not "get them" may ossify their already present feeling of being an outsider to the community").
 The exception was the multi-religious site Beliefnet, which praised Fox for exposing another generation to the Golem tale.
 There's no question about that; internet searches for the term "golem" soared following the show.

 And speaking of weddings, in a 2020 episode, Artie Ziff, a rich Jewish nerd who has been after Marge since high school, marries a robot he made to look like Marge.
-It's a Jewish ceremony, with a Rabbi, of course (see picture of Rabbi at wedding here).
+It's a Jewish ceremony, with a Rabbi, of course (see a picture of his chuppah wedding here) (and see another wedding-with-rabbi-and-chuppah here, from a 2024 episode, where a valuable bottle of wine rolled into the scene, and was almost stomped on by the groom).

 Also in the bad-guy-does-Jewish category is the lifelong criminal Snake.
 In an April 2020, episode, he enters the home of the hip new pastor: